Dapho: History and usage

 The dapho was over robes from the late Goryeo to the late Joseon dynasty.
 During this period, the dapho was worn over the cheollik.
 The dapho was also worn together with the government's official's danryeong.
 The dapho is worn first followed by the danryeong.

 The short sleeved dapho disappeared from the 1630s.

 In the 17th century, the sleeveless dapho was worn over the cheollik by the Joseon kings and by civil and military officials.
 It was also used as a form as of jeonbok (戰服) since the middle of the Joseon period.

-In the 18th century, the sleevleess dapho with side gores appeared for a while.
+In the 18th century, the sleeveless dapho with side gores appeared for a while.

 From the latter half of the 19th century, the sleeveless dapho which looked similar to the changui (a form of royal robe) in shape began to appear.
 In King Gojong era, the dapho was worn as a daily formal clothing along with the durumagi.